 A number of studies have demonstrated effects of gestational undernutrition on fetal ovarian development and postnatal female fertility.
-However the mechanism underlying these effects remains elusive.
+However, the mechanism underlying these effects remains elusive.
 Using a cohort of animals in which altered gestational nutrition affected indicators of postnatal fertility, this study applies RNAseq to fetal ovaries to identify affected genes and pathways that may underlie the relationship between gestational plane of nutrition and postnatal fertility.
 Pregnant ewes were exposed to either a maintenance diet or 0.6 of maintenance for the first 55 days of gestation followed by an ad libitum diet.
-Complementary DNA libraries were constructed from 5-6 fetal ovaries from each nutritional group at both days 55 and 75 of gestation and sequenced using Ion Proton.
+Complementary DNA libraries were constructed from 5 to 6 fetal ovaries from each nutritional group at both days 55 and 75 of gestation and sequenced using Ion Proton.
 Of approximately 16,000 transcripts, 69 genes were differentially expressed at day 55 and 145 genes differentially expressed at day 75.
-At both gestational ages, genes expressed preferentially in germ cells were common amongst the differentially expressed genes.
+At both gestational ages, genes expressed preferentially in germ cells were common among the differentially expressed genes.
 Enriched gene ontology terms included ion transport, nucleic acid binding, protease inhibitor activity and carrier proteins of the albumin family.
-Affected pathways identified by IPA analysis included LXR/RXR activation, FXR/RXR activation, pathways associated with nitric oxide production and citrullination (by NOS1), vitamin C transport and metabolism, and REDOX reactions.
-The data offers some insights into potential mechanisms underlying the relationship between gestational plane of nutrition and postnatal fertility observed in these animals.
-In particular the roles of nitric oxide and protease inhibitors in germ cell development are highlighted and warrant further study.
+Affected pathways identified by IPA analysis included LXR/RXR activation, FXR/RXR activation, pathways associated with nitric oxide production and citrullination (by NOS1), vitamin C transport and metabolism and REDOX reactions.
+The data offer some insights into potential mechanisms underlying the relationship between gestational plane of nutrition and postnatal fertility observed in these animals.
+In particular, the roles of nitric oxide and protease inhibitors in germ cell development are highlighted and warrant further study.